RafaelGSS/blog/priv/posts/performance-methodologies.md

 Most applications tend to focus on correctness over performance.
 The shift towards performance only occurs once it becomes a problem.
 Once it becomes problem, one rarely has time to dedicate towards improving it.
 This article aims to show you that **there is no magic solution**.
-A lot of work should be done before, this article will consider the reader as a Performance Engineer or someone that must perform work as one.
+A lot of work should be done in early phases of development.
+This article will consider the reader having the role of  Performance Engineer or having to "act" as one.

 Before any performance analysis, you **must** understand the application architecture.
 It should be performed with clear paths of dependencies and third-party services.